matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

-Waiting is a pure component of **Lead Times for Changes**. _Accelerate_ research highlights fast feedback loops as one of the strongest predictors of success — teams that shorten the path from commit to deploy (which reduces waiting) consistently outperform those trapped in slow feedback cycles.
+Waiting is a pure component of **Lead Time for Changes**. _Accelerate_ research highlights fast feedback loops as one of the strongest predictors of success — teams that shorten the path from commit to deploy (which reduces waiting) consistently outperform those trapped in slow feedback cycles.

 ## 5. Overproduction (Kajō seisan)